null

 Appropriate Setting

-Radiant cut diamonds look fabulous in a variety of settings, from the classic three prong designs to the wide range of halo and non- halo settings available in the market.
+Radiant cut diamonds look fabulous in various settings, from classic three-prong designs to a range of halo and non-halo settings.
 And since the edges are not susceptible to chipping, protective styles are unnecessary.
-The stone will look beautiful in platinum metal settings as the diamond’s superb brilliance, and fire will be enhanced by the brightness of the metal.
+The stone will look beautiful in platinum metal settings as the diamond’s superb brilliance and fire will be enhanced by the brightness of the metal.

 Normally, emerald stones are mounted on classic or traditional designs.
-The halo settings can also offer a beautiful unique alternative because of the contrast created from the dark planes, the flashes of light from the center stone and the flashes from the pave diamonds that surround it.
+The halo settings can also offer a beautiful, unique alternative because of the contrast created by the dark planes, the flashes of light from the center stone, and the flashes from the pave diamonds surrounding it.
 Going for a modern design is an excellent way to achieve a traditional and modern look in one stunning piece of jewelry.

 These are only recommendations: the choice of setting is ultimately up to the buyer’s personal tastes and preferences.